khantilchoksi/Slack-Bot/Design.md

 ## 5. Architecture Design
-* Slack – chatbot :
+* Slackbot :
 Slack user interface where the user interacts with the chat bot.
 User can input the commands in a natural conversational language.
-The messages on slack are sent to Node-JS application via slack’s API calls.
 * NodeJS Application :
-Main application in the system where the slack messages are received and sent to Wit.AI module.
-Wit.AI output is processed and corresponding trigger is sent to Trello via API calls.
+This application will be connected to the slack channel via botkit using slackbot API token.
+It uses Slack's Real Time Messaging API(RTM).
+The inputs from slack will be forwarded to Wit.AI module.
+Wit.AI output is received, processed and corresponding trigger is sent to Trello via API calls.
 * Wit.AI :
-Slack messages are parsed into keywords and sent back to the NodeJS Application to perform required actions.
+Wit is a semantic analysis tool.
+In our use case, when user enters a sentence (slack message) about performing certain action in trello, it will interpret the meaning and the intent of the statement.
+Wit will take care of parsing sentences to work out the intent as well as any entities that are referred to.
+This data is forwarded back to the NodeJS application.
 * Trello :
 Trello API will then perform the required actions and send the feedback/response to application and it is then forwarded to Slack UI via API calls.
 ## 6. Design Pattern: Conversationists Bot